Sierra Leone floods kill four, government tells people to stay home

 "The flooding has devastated many settlements,” said a statement from State House, without providing further details.

-The national football stadium in Freetown will be adapted to shelter those rendered homeless by the rains, authorities said.
+The national soccer stadium in Freetown will be adapted to shelter those rendered homeless by the rains, authorities said.

 Doctors at Freetown's main referral hospital, Connaught, said they were overwhelmed with patients.